 Scientific Name Common Name Hawaiian Name Study Area Occurrence Pandionidae Pandion haliaetus Osprey - Non-breeding visitor, occasional winterer Most reports of osprey in the Main Hawaiian Islands are of single birds and it is likely that the birds regularly fly between islands.
 There are relatively few summer records suggesting regular migrations and probably frequent turnover.
 Examination of dates and locations suggest that one to four individuals winter in the Main Hawaiian Islands almost annually and that adult birds potentially return to the same localities for five or more consecutive winters.
 (Pyle and Pyle, 2017).
 NAVFAC PAC biologists observed an osprey flying over Pearl Harbor (Waipi'o Peninsula and PHNWR) in 2005 (NAVFAC PAC, 2006b) and an osprey was struck by a plane at Honolulu (now Daniel K. Inouye) International Airport in 2008 (P. Howard, personal communication, 2021).
 Osprey feed almost exclusively on fish.
 This species winter along large bodies of water containing fish.
-Phaethontidae Ardenna pacifica Wedge-tailed Shearwater 'Ua'u kani Breeding visitor, indigenous Wedge-tailed shearwater is common on Oʻahu.
-The largest colonies occur on Mānana Island, the two islets of Mokulua, Mokuʻauia, and Moku Manu islets.
-Smaller colonies are present on Oʻahu primarily on the north and northeastern coastlines (Pyle and Pyle, 2017).
-Chicks fledging during late fall often become stranded on Oʻahu beaches (August- December).
-Wedge-tailed shearwaters are observed commonly from shore and from boats offshore.
-Phaethon lepturus White-Tailed Tropicbird Koa'e, Koa'e kea Breeding visitor, indigenous White-tailed tropicbird is known to nest in scattered locations on the eastern side of the Koʻolau Range, in Mānoa and Nānākuli valleys, and on Mokoliʻi Islet.
-Approximately 15 white-tailed tropicbirds were found stranded on Oʻahu between 1990 and 2002 (Pyle and Pyle, 2017).
-Scolopacidae Actitis macularius Spotted Sandpiper - Non-breeding visitor, occasional Spotted sandpiper has been observed at Loko I'a Pā'aiau Fish Pond (personal communication, N. Dunn, 2022).
+Phaethontidae Phaethon lepturus White-Tailed Tropicbird Koa'e, Koa'e kea Breeding visitor, indigenous White-tailed tropicbird is known to nest in scattered locations on the eastern side of the Ko'olau Range, in Mānoa and Nānākuli valleys, and on Mokoli'i Islet.
+Approximately 15 white-tailed tropicbirds were found stranded on O'ahu between 1990 and 2002 (Pyle and Pyle, 2017).
+Procellariidae Ardenna pacifica Wedge-tailed Shearwater 'Ua'u kani Breeding visitor, indigenousWedge-tailed shearwater is common on O'ahu.
+The largest colonies occur on MānanaIsland, the two islets of Mokulua, Moku'auia, and Moku Manu islets.
+Smaller coloniesare present on O'ahu primarily on the north and northeastern coastlines (Pyle and Pyle,2017).Chicks fledging during late fall often become stranded on O'ahu beaches (August-December).
+Wedge-tailed shearwaters are observed commonly from shore and fromboats offshore.
+Scolopacidae • • Actitis macularius Spotted Sandpiper - Non-breeding visitor, occasional Spotted sandpiper has been observed at Loko I'a Pā'aiau Fishpond (personal communication, N. Dunn, 2022).
 The spotted sandpiper is a vagrant to the Hawaiian Islands (David, 1991; Pyle and Pyle, 2009).

-Scientific Name Common Name Hawaiian Name Study Area Occurrence Threskiornithidae Pleaddis chini White-taced Inis - White-faced ibis is occasionally observed on O'ahu (Pyle and Pyle, 2017) and was recorded at PHNWR in 2006 (NAVFAC PAC, 2006b).
-This species inhabits marshes, Tytonidae Tyto alba Barn Owl - Naturalized (non-native) resident, recently established Barn owl was intentionally introduced to Hawai'i as pest control in 1958 and quickly expanded their range throughout the Main Hawaiian Islands.
+Scientific Name Common Name Hawaiian Name Study Area Occurrence Threskiornithidae Plegadis chihi White-faced Ibis - Non-breeding visitor, occasional White-faced ibis is occasionally observed on O'ahu (Pyle and Pyle, 2017) and was white-faced ibis recorded at PHNWR in 2006 (NAVFAC PAC, 2006b).
+This species inhabits marshes, irrigated land, and shallow water.
+Tytonidae Naturalized (non-native) resident, recently established Tyto alba Barn Owl - Barn owl was intentionally introduced to Hawai'i as pest control in 1958 and quickly expanded their range throughout the Main Hawaiian Islands.
 They prefer to nest in the hallows of trees but will nest in man-made structures as well.
 Barn owls are known to inhabit West Loch and Makalapa Crater (N. Dunn, personal communication, 2021a).